-Management is responsible for the preparation and fair presentation of these unaudited financial statements in accordance with IAS 34 Interim Financial Reporting and requirements in the Treasury Board of Canada Standard on Quarterly Financial Reports for Crown Corporations and for such internal controls as management determines are necessary to enable the preparation of financial statements that are free from material misstatement.
-Management is also responsible for ensuring all other information in these quarterly financial report is consistent, where appropriate, with the unaudited financial statements.
+Management is responsible for the preparation and fair presentation of these quarterly financial statements in accordance with the Treasury Board of Canada's Directive on Accounting Standards: GC 5200 Crown Corporations Quarterly Financial Reports, and for such internal controls as management determines is necessary to enable the preparation of quarterly financial statements that are free from material misstatement.
+Management is also responsible for ensuring all other information in this quarterly financial report is consistent, where appropriate, with the quarterly financial statements.

-To the best of our knowledge, these unaudited financial statements present fairly, in all material respects, the financial position, results of operations and cash flows of the Freshwater Fish Marketing Corporation as at the date of and for the periods presented in the unaudited financial statements.
+Based on our knowledge, these unaudited quarterly financial statements present fairly, in all material respects, the financial position, results of operations and cash flows of the Corporation, as at January 31, 2023, and for the periods presented in the quarterly financial statements.